RyanYuan2020/words-in-videos/README.md

    --[file]The last video file.mp4
    ```

+   In some way, the 2 folders are isomorphic, and the corresponding files will be matched.

 4. Write the install path of *PotPlayer*, path of subtitle folder and path of video folder in the proper place in `Main.cpp`.

 ## How to use